 If these investments are meant to be retirement assets, be sure they match your risk tolerance as you age.
 If you’re younger, you might want to consider a riskier mix of assets.
 If you’re nearing retirement age, you’ll want to consider more conservative investments.

 “Investors still should really think through if a strategy [focused on sustainable investing] is right for them,” says Casey T. Smith, president of Georgia-based Wiser Wealth Management.
-“Many ESG funds are heavily tilted toward growth stocks, specifically tech funds.
-Obviously, tech has done very well and could continue for a while, but there is a bubble forming in tech, which makes ESG funds susceptible to a bigger fallout.”
+“Many ESG funds are heavily tilted toward growth stocks, specifically tech funds.”

 3. Which brokerages look like your best bet?

 You’ll need a broker or an individual who executes trades and is paid a commission when you buy or sell securities.
 You can pick from well-established names like TD Ameritrade, Charles Schwab and Fidelity.
 If you’re okay with less of a human touch, robo-advisors like Betterment, Earthfolio and Impact Labs use algorithms to automate your investments.